Origami Northern Cardinal

-This delightful and easy-to-make origami cardinal, designed by Román Díaz, makes for a lovely gift as a Christmas ornament.
+This delightful and easy-to-make origami cardinal, designed by Román Díaz, makes for a lovely gift or as a Christmas ornament.

 Cardinals are non-migratory birds identified by a bright and distinctive red appearance.
 They are found from south-eastern Canada all the way south to Mexico and Northern Guatemala.
-In the northern latitudes, Cardinals are easily spotted during the winter on snowy branches, and they have long been associated with the Christmas season.
+In the northern latitudes.
+Cardinals are easily spotted during the winter on snowy branches, and they have long been associated with the Christmas season.

 Here is a video with instructions on how to fold the Cardinal.
 Made with permission from Román Díaz.